Or3stis/apparatus/README.md

 npm start
 ```

-Because the app is still in prototyping stage, it is best to keep up to date with the most recent changes.
-To do so, type:
+Because the app is still in prototype stage, it is best to keep up to date with the most recent commits.
+To do so, before starting the app, type:

 ```bash
 # inside the apparatus directory